 The design, construction and operation of LNG receiving terminals are all highly regulated activities.
-The FERC's approval under Section 3 of the Natural Gas Act of 1938, or NGA, as well as several other material governmental and regulatory approvals and permits, are required in order to construct and operate the Sabine Pass LNG receiving terminal.
-Although Sabine Pass LNG has obtained NGA Section 3 authorization to construct and operate the Sabine Pass LNG receiving terminal, such authorization is subject to ongoing conditions imposed by the FERC.
+The FERC's approval under Section 3 of the Natural Gas Act of 1938, as well as several other material governmental and regulatory approvals and permits, are required in order to construct and operate the Sabine Pass LNG receiving terminal.
+Although Sabine Pass LNG has obtained Section 3 authorization to construct and operate the Sabine Pass LNG receiving terminal, such authorization is subject to ongoing conditions imposed by the FERC.
 Sabine Pass LNG also has not obtained several other material governmental and regulatory approvals and permits required in order to construct and operate Phase 2 - Stage 1 of the Sabine Pass LNG receiving terminal, including several under the Clean Air Act and the Clean Water Act from the U.S. Army Corps of Engineers and the Louisiana Department of Environmental Quality.
 We have no control over the outcome of the review and approval process.
 We do not know whether or when any such approvals or permits can be obtained, or whether or not any existing or potential interventions or other actions by third parties will interfere with Sabine Pass LNG's ability to obtain and maintain such permits or approvals.
-If Sabine Pass LNG is unable to obtain and maintain the necessary approvals and permits, we may not be able to recover our investment in the project.
 Failure to obtain and maintain any of these approvals and permits could have a material adverse effect on our business, results of operations, financial condition and prospects.

-Hurricanes or other natural disasters could result in a delay in the completion of the Sabine Pass LNG receiving terminal, higher construction costs and the deferral of the dates on which our TUA counterparties are obligated to begin making payments to us.
+Hurricanes or other disasters could result in a delay in the completion of the Sabine Pass LNG receiving terminal, higher construction costs and the deferral of the dates on which our TUA counterparties are obligated to begin making payments to us.